Shonkonray/themes/README.md

+checking out how to make a pull request and stuff

 # Themes directory for third party themes for EdgeTX

 For older, EdgeTX v2.5 compatible themes, please [go to the 2.5 branch](../../tree/2.5).